MATRIX314159/11/README.md

 ![Table 2](Table_2.png)

 **Table 3.
-Power comparison of MOD and MMD for a modified version of Experiment III...**
+Power comparison of MOD and MMD for a modified version of Experiment III, in which only $5\%$ of the observations in $Y$ are drawn from a shifted alternative distribution.**

 ![Table 3](Table_3.png)